JVChermak/Leaving_California/README.md

 **Anything the team would have done differently**
 - models benifits
 - models limitations

-## Dashbooard
-Link to dashboard (or link to video of dashboard demonstration)

-## Presentation
-The presentation can be found in [Google Slides](https://docs.google.com/presentation/d/14h7wNLqN1Vh8AVsPMiOpv18YU4jbhMqiKdh0yhPtdns/edit?usp=sharing)

 ## Sources
 ### Description of visual sources: